 This is especially valuable for SaaS teams operating at scale, where manual directory management becomes time-consuming and inconsistent.

-Free version: No Pricing: Paid plans start at ~$164 (one-time payment)
+Free version: No Pricing: One-time payment plans available

 HARO